 Under provisions of the National Assessment of Educational Progress Authorization Act of 2002 (P.L.
-107-279), Congress authorized the Governing Board to continue its mandate for determining the content and format of valid and reliable assessments based on widely accepted technical and professional standards for test development and active participation of stakeholders.
+107-279), Congress authorized the Governing Board to continue its mandate for determining the content and format of valid and reliable assessments to support reliable scores and valid interpretations and uses based on widely accepted technical and professional standards for test development and active participation of stakeholders.
 This mandate aligns with the purpose of NAEP, which is to provide fair and accurate measurement of student academic achievement.